kevino5233/lowrezjam_2019/README.md

 bunnys don't render right. figure out why.
 Test with cubes?
     it was with the bunny
     get propre bunny.
-how tf am I gonna do lighting
+lighting works, need pipeline
-mouse controls
+mouse controls + 3D controls work
 mac build
 see if it's possible to add kitchen set